Amsterdam Wooden Drydock I: The shipping line Reederij der Drijvende Droogdokken is founded

-A shipping line company was then founded to build and run the dry dock.
+A shipping line was then founded to build and run the dry dock.
 This company was (at least later on) known as Reederij van de Drijvende Droogdokken (shipping line of the floating drydocks).
-Its participants were a number of shipping line in Amsterdam, which held shares.
+Its participants were a number of shipping lines in Amsterdam, which held shares.
 The supervisory board was formed by: Mayor Pieter Huidekoper; Jonkheer Pieter Hartsen shipping line owner and president of the chamber of commerce; Jean Pierre Janette Walen, shipping line owner; and Pieter Constantyn Gulcher insurer.
 Jan Daniel Diets became administrator.

 On 31 December 1846 J.D.
 Diets, acting on behalf of the board, convened a meeting of participating shipping line owners on 18 January 1847.
 The meeting was to take place in the Doelen on Garnalenmarkt, and to name a replacement for the deceased Jonkheer Pieter Hartsen.
 On 24 February 1847 the Reederij der Drijvende Droogdokken obtained a prolongation of its license of 16 December 1841 till the end of 1849.

 In 1851 the two dry docks in the Oosterdok and the drydock in the Westerdok together serviced 148 ships, totaling 72,000 tons.
 In 1862 this was 222 ships for 84,286 ton.
 In 1863 232 ships totaling 86,387 ton, and in 1864 235 ships totaling 92,096 tons.